MazenMohamed20/Syntecxhub_House_Price_Prediction/README.md

 ## 📈 Key Insights

 - `OverallQual` (Overall Quality) is the strongest predictor of sale price
-- `GrLivArea` (Above-ground living area) has a strong positive correlation
+- `GrLivArea` (Above-ground living area) has a strong positive correlation with price
-- Applying **log transform** to `SalePrice` significantly improved RMSE
+- Applying **log transform** to `SalePrice` dropped RMSE from 0.496 → 0.155
-- Using all numerical features outperformed manual feature selection
+- 12 carefully selected features achieved R² of 0.871
+- `LotFrontage` was the only column with missing values (259 rows) — filled with median

 ---